BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_10.md

 - After Florin handles all grunts, say "That was reckless" (+2 Erin)
 - After Florin handles all grunts, say "She had it coming (-6 Erin)

+Pickup the hidden *Psychic Gem*.
 Go to the right.
 You'll get a hidden *Ghost Gem* and *TM115 Mega Punch*.
 Across the bridge is a hidden *Ether* and *Reverse Candy*.
 Enter the Decompression Lab at the top.
 There is a *Hyper Potion* in the room to the left.

 Nearby, there is a dark hallway.
 Hug the right wall to enter a new room, grab a hidden *Luxury Ball*, then cross the bridge over the conveyor belt.
 Grab *Revive*.